II. Indications: Head Imaging (typically MRI Brain with and without contrast)

 - Trigeminal autonomic Cephalgia (Cluster Headache, Paroxysmal Hemicrania, Hemicrania Continua, SUNCT Syndrome)

-- Headache with new features or neurologic deficits
+- Headache with new features or focal neurologic deficits

 - Suspected intracranial abnormality